Social media is here to stay. (Obviously, I’m at least ten years behind. With all due respect, it’s part of my brand.)

 As an experiment with the idea of social proof, I’ve scaled back on promoting anything of my own until it has been endorsed by others.
-(At this point, Part 1 has been shared by more than ten separate people, been retweeted far more times than that, and is probably one of my more successful posts during the past six months.)
+(At this point, Part 1 has been shared by more than twenty separate people, been retweeted far more times than that, and is probably one of my more successful posts during the past six months.)

 While approaching self-promotion the above way felt tactful and assisted with navigating the unspoken rules of anti-egomaniacism, the implications of my actions concern me on a larger scale.

 As in, I’m disappointed with myself because there's still some small part of me that leaves my own assessment of my work up to the changing whims of others’ interests, opinions, attitudes, and judgments.
 I literally can’t imagine how boring the world would be if great inventors, artists, and thinkers of the past would have felt the need to wait for their ideas to be endorsed by others.